University of St. Gallen: Student life

 The University of St. Gallen hosts 25% international students, an upper limit which has been fixed by the government.

-There are about 80 clubs at the University of St. Gallen.
-Particularly well-known is the International Students' Committee, an organization which plans and coordinates the annual St. Gallen Symposium.
+There are about 130 clubs at the University of St. Gallen.
+Particularly well-known is the International Students' Committee, an organisation which plans and coordinates the annual St. Gallen Symposium.
 Since 1970, the St. Gallen Symposium has brought together leaders from business, science, politics and society with students from all over the world.
-AIESEC St. Gallen is a club that was founded in 1951 and that provides an international internship program.
+AIESEC St. Gallen is a club that was founded in 1951 and provides an international internship programme.
 The largest club at the University of St. Gallen and the largest of its kind in Switzerland is the Helvetian Investment Club, a finance-focused career club with over 1,450 members.
 One of the largest clubs with more than 600 members is DocNet, the doctoral students' club at the University of St. Gallen.

 Founded in 2001, a major event of DocNet is the annual DocNet Management Symposium.
-A chapter of Oikos International, a student organization for sustainable development, also plays an active role at the University of St. Gallen.
-Other clubs are mostly sports clubs, cultural clubs, or associations of students of different countries or cantons, subject-specific clubs related to specializations at the University of St. Gallen as well as fraternities.
+A chapter of Oikos International, a student organisation for sustainable development, also plays an active role at the University of St. Gallen.
+Other clubs are mostly sports clubs, cultural clubs or associations of students of different countries or cantons, subject-specific clubs related to specialisations at the University of St. Gallen as well as fraternities.

-The official organization of former students of the University of St. Gallen is HSG Alumni.
+The official organisation of former students of the University of St. Gallen is HSG Alumni.
 With more than 19,000 members and 80 alumni clubs on 4 continents, it is one of Europe's leading associations of its kind.
-Since 1930, the club has been reinforcing the alumni's lifelong bonds with the university, as well as the networks among its members, by means of numerous events and information platforms.
+Since 1930, the club has been reinforcing alumni's lifelong bonds with the university, as well as the networks among its members, utilising numerous events and information platforms.